January 28

 What caused the conflict between Henry IV and Pope Gregory VII?

-Why did Henry IV travel to Canossa in winter?
+Why did Henry travel to Canossa in winter?

-Countess Matilda of Tuscany, a strong supporter of the papacy, allowed Gregory VII to stay at her castle.
+Matilda, countess of Tuscany, a wealthy and influential supporter of the papacy, invited Gregory to stay at her fortress while he prepared to journey north.

 Explore More